organisciak/BookwormDB/STATIC/Building.md

 How much RAM does Bookworm need?

-It depends on a lot of things: but 4GB, let's say?
+It depends on a lot of things, like how big the bookworm you're building is: but 4GB, let's say?
 There may be problems with lots of processors and low RAM; in these cases, the line in the Makefile setting the parallel chunk size.

 A running installations also stores a number of files in memory.
 Several different bookworms running simultaneously on a server might take up a few gigs of memory.
 That is to say, you might be able to test it off an old laptop or an AWS micro instance, but you probably don't want to serve it from there.